rohithreddy/athena/readme.md

 Now, just visit `127.0.0.1:5000` from your browser.
 Generally, you can start a local Flask server with `$ python athena.py`.
 This allows you to test everything locally before committing and deploying to your remote server.
-If you're using Sublime Text and Google Chrome, I recommend installing the LiveReload plugins so that you don't have to manually refresh upon save.
+If you're using Sublime Text I recommend installing the LiveReload plugin for Safari or Google Chrome so that you don't have to manually refresh upon save.

 ### Deploy